 The eighth bit is a break enable bit.
-This controls whether a break instruction will halt the processor for an external debuggerr (break enabled), or whether the break instruction will simply set the STEP bit and send the CPU into interrupt mode.
+This controls whether a break instruction in user mode will halt the processor for an external debugger (break enabled), or whether the break instruction will simply send send the CPU into interrupt mode.
+Encountering a break in supervisor mode will halt the CPU independent of the break enable bit.
 This bit can only be set within supervisor mode.